saramcel/School_District_Analysis/README.md

 ## Results

   ### How is the district summary affected?
-  Original Analysis:
+  - Original Analysis:

-  New Analysis:
+  - New Analysis:

   - The school district analysis overall shows slightly higher scores after the removal of the Thompson High School 9th graders.

   ### How is the school summary affected?

-  Original Analysis:
+  - Original Analysis:

-  New Analysis:
+  - New Analysis:

   - The removal of the Thompson High School 9th graders resulted in ___ scores for the Thompson High School.
 This is curious, because these scores vastly improved, and one would expect the scores to have lowered after cheating students had been removed.

   ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-  Original Analysis:
+  - Original Analysis:

-  New Analysis:
+  - New Analysis:

   ### How does replacing the ninth-grade scores affect the following:

-  Original Analysis:
+  - Original Analysis:

-  New Analysis:
+  - New Analysis:

   ### Math and reading scores by grade

-  Original Analysis:
+  - Original Analysis:

-  New Analysis:
+  - New Analysis:

   ### Scores by school spending

-  Original Analysis:
+  - Original Analysis:

-  New Analysis:
+  - New Analysis:

   ### Scores by school size

-  Original Analysis:
+  - Original Analysis:

-  New Analysis:
+  - New Analysis:

   ### Scores by school type

-  Original Analysis:
+  - Original Analysis:

-  New Analysis:
+  - New Analysis:

+## Summary
-## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.